softwarespot/jquery-handlebars/README.md

 ## Documentation

-The following outlines in detail how to use following plugin, with the addition of thoroughly commented examples.
+The following documentation outlines in detail how to use the following plugin, with the addition of thoroughly commented examples.

 ### Actions